ddurieux/glpi_app_grafana/README.md

 ## Changelog

+### 1.2.0

+* allow to get a query count without selecting a date field
+* fix #16: no more need to force grunt for rebuilding
+* fix #17: fix error when receiving integer values not formated in strings
+* fix some typos
+* dev: allow to set/unset browser console log

 ### 1.1.0

 * compatibility with GLPI 9.2
 * autofill the field `Timerange based on` in the query
-* when add new query, add by default a ticket query instead `undefined`
+* when adding a new query, add by default a ticket query instead `undefined`
-* get values right in tooltip when have mouse over the graph
+* get correct values in the tooltip when the mouse is hovering the graph
-* enhance erreor message when define the datasource
+* enhance error message when defining the datasource
 * add the possibility to have the count of elements by hour of the day with the panel `histogram`

 ### 1.0.0